wilsjame/how-to-nasa/index.md

 ### How it works

-Let's cover what's going on here.
-We begin by getting the pictures from the NASA base using the EPIC API.
-The process is similar to the APOD example above except this time we define two new variables **img_url** and **img_type**.
-These will be used to complete the image source url.
+Begin by getting the pictures from the NASA server using the EPIC API.
+The process is similar to the APOD example above except this time we define two new variables **img_url** and **img_type** to be used to complete the **image source url**.

 ```markdown
 var req = new XMLHttpRequest();